Column Resizing

 Adding the drag handle

-Section titled “Adding the drag handle”Mount ResizeHandle from the shadcn column-resize registry inside a HeaderEdge slot.
+Section titled “Adding the drag handle”Mount ResizeHandle from the shadcn data-table-resize-handle registry item inside a HeaderEdge slot.
 The handle owns the pointer interaction, the live preview while dragging, and the publish of the final width back to the table — the column declaration only has to expose the slot.

 import { DataTable, DataTableCell, DataTableColumn, DataTableColumnHeader, HeaderEdge } from '@/components/ui/data-table'